 ICAEW Regulatory Board

-The ICAEW Regulatory Board (IRB) is responsible for overseeing much of the professional standards activities and statutory regulatory role of ICAEW.
+The ICAEW Regulatory Board (IRB) is responsible for overseeing professional standards activities and the statutory regulatory role of ICAEW.

 On this page